msimms/OpenWorkoutWeb/README.md

 * Other workout trackers do not support strength-based exercises, such as pull-ups and push-ups (press-ups).
 * I think users should have control over their own data and this is only possible with an open source application.
 * There are some analytical ideas that I have that none of the major activity tracking websites perform.
+* I want to do some experiments with automatically generating workout plans.
+This will serve as the platform for this idea.
 * Education.
 For the experience in performing full-stack software development: dealing with website deployment and scalability, and security issues.

 ## Major Features